Edge Intersection Graphs of L-Shaped Paths in Grids: NP-Hardness: Recognition of and of Other Subclasses of -EPG

-\begin{theorem} Deciding membership in $[\La]$ is NP-complete. \end{theorem} \begin{myproof} A given $[\La]$ model is easily verified, so $[\La]$ recognition is in NP.
+\begin{theorem} Deciding membership in each of $[\La], [\La,\Lb],[\La,\Ld]$ and $[\La,\Lb,\Ld]$ is NP-complete. \end{theorem} \begin{myproof} A given $[\La]$ model is easily verified, so $[\La]$ recognition is in NP, and the same is true for each of the other classes.
 For NP-hardness we demonstrate a reduction from the usual 3-SAT problem (defined below).
 Our reduction is inspired by the NP-completeness proof for $B_1$-EPG \cite{Hel2010}.

 The essential ingredients of our construction are described in the following observations.
-In an $[\La]$-representation $H$ of a graph $G$ with vertices $u,v$, we say that $v$ is an \emph{internal neighbor} of $u$ in $H$ when: $v$ is adjacent to $u$, $P_u$'s bend-point is not contained in $P_v$ and w.l.o.g. $P_u$'s horizontal contains $P_v$'s horizontal (see figure \ref{fig:internal-external}(i)).
+In a $B_1$-EPG-representation $R$ of a graph $G$ containing vertices $u$ and $v$, we say that $v$ is an \emph{internal neighbor} of $u$ in $R$ when: $v$ is adjacent to $u$, $P_u$'s bend-point is not contained in $P_v$ and w.l.o.g. $P_u$'s horizontal contains $P_v$'s horizontal (see Figure \ref{fig:internal-external}(i)).
 We also say that $v$ is an \emph{external neighbor} of $u$ when $v$ is adjacent to $u$ but $v$ is not an internal neighbor of $u$.
-Notice that, in any $[\La]$-representation of a graph a vertex can have at most four stable external neighbors (as depicted in figure \ref{fig:internal-external}(ii)).
-Additionally, if a vertex $v$ is an internal neighbor of a vertex $u$, then $v$ can have at most two stable external neighbors which are not adjacent to $u$ (see figure \ref{fig:internal-external}(iii)).
-Finally, we say that a vertex $u$ is \emph{adjacent to a $C_4$} when $u$ is adjacent to exactly one vertex in an induced $C_4$ (see figure \ref{fig:internal-external}(iv)).
-Now consider a graph $G$ with a vertex $u$ which is adjacent to a $C_4$ and let $v$ be $u$'s neighbor in this $C_4$.
-Recall that, in any $[\La]$-representation of an induced $C_4$, every $\La$-path has a neighbor with an edge intersection on its vertical and a neighbor with an edge intersection on its horizontal (by Lemma \ref{lem:C4}).
-Thus, in any $[\La]$-representation of $G$, $v$ is necessarily an external neighbor of $u$.
-With these observations in mind we can now describe the structure of our graph $G_\Phi$.
+Notice that, in any $B_1$-EPG-representation of a graph, a vertex can have at most four stable external neighbors (as depicted in Figure \ref{fig:internal-external}(ii)).
+Additionally, if a vertex $v$ is an internal neighbor of a vertex $u$, then $v$ can have at most two stable external neighbors which are not adjacent to $u$ (see Figure \ref{fig:internal-external}(iii)).
+Finally, we say that a vertex $u$ is \emph{adjacent to a graph $H$} when $u$ is adjacent to exactly one vertex in an induced $H$ (see Figure \ref{fig:internal-external}(iv) where $H=C_4$).